runeape-sats/shor-secp256k1/README.md

 8. **Nakamoto, S.** (2008).
 Bitcoin: A Peer-to-Peer Electronic Cash System.
 Retrieved from https://bitcoin.org/bitcoin.pdf
 9. **Proos, J., & Zalka, C.** (2003).
 Shor’s discrete logarithm quantum algorithm for elliptic curves. *Quantum Information & Computation, 3*(4), 317–344.
 10. **Cai, J.** (2023).
 Shor’s Algorithm Does Not Factor Large Integers in the Presence of Noise.
 Retrieved from https://arxiv.org/abs/2306.10072v1, University of Wisconsin-Madison

+## How to Contribute
+Please do PR for only ONE section at a time.